Noise and Vibration

 Noise Report Templates

-The Noise Abatement Decision Report (NADR) - October 2012 (PDF) (81 KB) provides a template to document the reasonableness of potential abatement strategies and identify abatement strategies that meet the reasonable and feasible criteria to be incorporated into the project design.
+The Noise Abatement Decision Report (NADR) – October 2012 (DOCX) provides a template to document the reasonableness of potential abatement strategies and identify abatement strategies that meet the reasonable and feasible criteria to be incorporated into the project design.
 The NADR presents key information on abatement for consideration throughout the environmental review process based on the best available information at the time when the draft Environmental Document is published.
 The NADR is developed by a California licensed professional civil engineer using information in the NSR to establish the acoustical and nonacoustical feasibility factors, the acoustical design goal, and the relationship between noise abatement allowances and the engineer's cost estimate.